 - Embrace Free Entertainment: Gatlinburg offers a surprising amount of free entertainment.
 Attend seasonal events like harvest festivals or holiday celebrations.
 Check out local art galleries during their “open studio” nights for free art viewings and sometimes even refreshments.

-- Utilize Free Wi-Fi: Skip expensive data roaming charges by using free Wi-Fi at your accommodation or public hotspots throughout Gatlinburg.
-You can use it for navigation, research attractions, and restaurants, or even make free calls with apps like WhatsApp.
+- Utilize Free Wi-Fi: Skip expensive data roaming charges using free Wi-Fi at your accommodation or public hotspots throughout Gatlinburg.
+You can use it for navigation, research attractions and restaurants, or even make free calls with apps like WhatsApp.

 - Pack Light and Avoid Baggage Fees: If you’re flying into Gatlinburg, pack strategically to avoid baggage fees.
 Wear your bulkiest clothes on the plane and pack versatile outfits that can be mixed and matched.
-Consider doing laundry at your cabin or rental if you’re staying for an extended period.
+If you stay for an extended period, consider doing laundry at your cabin or rental.

 - Explore the Great Smoky Mountains National Park: The National Park offers a treasure trove of free activities!
 Hike scenic trails, have a picnic lunch by a cascading waterfall, or go wildlife watching.
 There’s a reason it’s one of the most visited National Parks in the U.S.